YounusBipul/personal-blog/README.md

 Admin:
 1. Create Account (only one account can be created as it is a personal blog site)
+2. Add, Edit, Delete a Categories
-2. Add, Edit, Delete a Post
+3. Add, Edit, Delete a Post
-3. Login with same id in blog site as user and manage profile
+4. Login with same id in blog site as user and manage profile
-4. Delete other user comment if necessary
+5. Delete other user comment if necessary
-5. View user list
+6. View user list
-6. Get Notification on comment
+7. Get Notification on comment

 User:
 1. Create an account